dtregea/whiskers.js/README.md

 }
 ```
 ##  Error Handling
-This API wrapper throws an `APIError` if there is an error response from The Cat API.
+This API wrapper throws an `WhiskersError` if there is an error response from The Cat API.
 This error object includes useful information about what went wrong.
 It contains the following properties:
 -  `request`: The request that was made.
 -  `response`: The response received from the server, if any.
 -  `status`: The status code of the HTTP response.
 -  `url`: The URL of the HTTP request.
 -  `detail`: The body of the HTTP response.

-Here is how you can catch and handle an `APIError`:
+Here is how you can catch and handle an `WhiskersError`:

 ```
+import { WhiskersError } from "whiskers-js";
 try {
 	const image = await client.getImageById("invalid-id");
 } catch (error) {
-	if (error instanceof APIError) {
+	if (error instanceof WhiskersError) {
 		console.error(`Error: ${error.message}`);
 		console.error(`Status: ${error.status}`);
 		console.error(`URL: ${error.url}`);